octoblu/nanocyte-component-creators-guide/CreatorGuide.md

 }
 ```

-`”linkedToPrev"`: This will be used if you need to tell your component to allow other nodes to connect to it as input.
+`”linkedToPrev"`|`Boolean`: This will be used if you need to tell your component to allow other nodes to connect to it as input.
 There is an example in the next property.

-`”linkedToNext”`: This will be used if you need to tell your component to allow itself to connect to other nodes as output.
+`”linkedToNext”`|`Boolean`: This will be used if you need to tell your component to allow itself to connect to other nodes as output.
 For example, this component can take input and send output:
 ```
 "example": {
   "composedOf": {